-We recognize that ImmunoGen, as a publicly-traded company, may become the target of a proposal which could result in a change in control, and that such possibility and the uncertainty and questions which such a proposal may raise among management could cause our executive officers to leave or could distract them in the performance of their duties, to the detriment of ImmunoGen and our shareholders.
-We have entered into severance agreements with each of our executive officers that are designed to compensate them for the loss of their positions and the loss of anticipated benefits under their unvested equity compensation awards following a change in control of ImmunoGen.
-The agreements are intended to reinforce and encourage the continued attention of our executive officers to their assigned duties without distraction and to ensure the continued availability to ImmunoGen of each of our executive officers in the event of a proposed change in control transaction.
-We believe that these objectives are in the best interests of ImmunoGen and our shareholders.
-We also believe that it is in the best interests of ImmunoGen and our shareholders to offer such agreements to our executive officers insofar as ImmunoGen competes for executive talent in a highly competitive market in which companies routinely offer similar benefits to senior executives.
+We recognize that as a publicly-traded company, we may become the target of a proposal which could result in a change in control, and that such possibility and the uncertainty and questions which such a proposal may raise among management could cause our executive officers to leave or could distract them in the performance of their duties, to our detriment and that of our shareholders.
+We have entered into severance agreements with each of our executive officers that are designed to compensate them for the loss of their positions and the loss of anticipated benefits under their unvested equity compensation awards following a change in control.
+The agreements are intended to reinforce and encourage the continued attention of our executive officers to their assigned duties without distraction and to ensure the continued availability of each of our executive officers in the event of a proposed change in control transaction.
+We believe that these objectives are in our best interests and that of our shareholders.
+We also believe that it is in our best interests and that of our shareholders to offer such agreements to our executive officers insofar as we compete for executive talent in a highly competitive market in which companies routinely offer similar benefits to senior executives.

-An executive officer is entitled to severance benefits if, within 12 months after a change in control of ImmunoGen, the executive's employment is terminated (1) by us other than for cause or disability or (2) by the executive for good reason.
+An executive officer is entitled to severance benefits if, within a period of two months before or 12 months after a change in control, the executive's employment is terminated (1) by us other than for cause or disability or (2) by the executive for good reason.
 Severance benefits include:

-• a lump sum cash payment equal to 1.5 times (or in the case of our CEO, 2 times) the sum of the executive officer's annual base salary and target annual bonus for the bonus period in which the termination occurs;

-- vesting of 100% of the executive officer's unvested stock options and unvested restricted stock awards and other similar rights. - if the executive officer elects to continue medical coverage in accordance with COBRA, a subsidy of the executive officer's COBRA premium at the same percentage as we subsidized health insurance premiums for the executive officer immediately prior to the date of termination of the executive officer's employment (or, if more favorable to the executive officer, immediately prior to the consummation of the change in control), for up to 18 months (provided that following the expiration of the CEO's COBRA coverage period, we will pay a taxable amount to the CEO equal to the COBRA premium subsidy on a monthly basis for a period ending 24 months from the CEO's termination date); and - payment of the cost of outplacement services up to a maximum of \$40,000.
+- a lump sum cash payment equal to 1.5 times (or in the case of our CEO, 2 times) the sum of the executive officer's annual base salary and target annual bonus for the bonus period in which the termination occurs; - vesting of 100% of the executive officer's unvested stock options, unvested restricted stock awards, and other similar rights; - if the executive officer elects to continue medical coverage in accordance with COBRA, a subsidy of the executive officer's COBRA premium at the same percentage as we subsidized health insurance premiums for the executive officer immediately prior to the date of termination of the executive officer's employment (or, if more favorable to the executive officer, immediately prior to the consummation of the change in control), for up to 18 months (provided that following the expiration of the CEO's COBRA coverage period, we will pay a taxable amount to the CEO equal to the COBRA premium subsidy on a monthly basis for a period ending 24 months from the CEO's termination date); and - payment of the cost of outplacement services up to a maximum of \$40,000.

 We believe these severance benefits are reasonable and appropriate for our executive officers in light of the anticipated time it takes high-level executives to secure new positions with responsibilities and compensation that are commensurate with their experience.
-We further believe that the equity awards granted to our executive officers have been reasonable in amount and that, in the event of a loss of employment within a year following a change in control, it is appropriate that our executive officers receive the full benefit under their equity compensation awards of the increase in ImmunoGen's value attributable to the performance of the current management team.
+We further believe that the equity awards granted to our executive officers have been reasonable in amount and that, in the event of a loss of employment within a year following a change in control, it is appropriate that our executive officers receive the full benefit under their equity compensation awards of the increase in our value attributable to the performance of the current management team.